AEA/SPC Rules

 4. NO checking permitted.

-14. 4 penalties to any one player will result in that player being removed from the remainder of that game.
+15. 4 penalties to any one player will result in that player being removed from the remainder of that game.
+Unless an other bracket specific rule is in place.
 This player will be allowed to return and participate in the next game.

-16. AEA Commissioner and officials reserve the right to convert the game clock to run-time under circumstances they deem necessary.
+17. The commissioner and officials reserve the right to convert the game clock to run-time under any circumstances they deem necessary.

-19. Players must play in the Friday evening or Saturday morning game of the tournament weekend to qualify for their team's third game or Sunday finals.
-No new players can participate after their team's second game.
+20. Players must play in the Friday evening or Saturday morning game of the tournament weekend to qualify for their team's third game or Sunday finals.
+No new players can participate after their team's second game; even if rostered.
 (Established: 2020)

-21. Players must decide which bracket they will play in.
-Players will not be allowed to “jump” brackets during a weekend to play on multiple teams; no exceptions.
-(Updated: 2020)
+22. Players must decide which bracket they will play in.
+Players will not be allowed to “jump” brackets during a weekend to play on multiple teams.
+Goalies will have flexibility as long as the commissioner is aware of the situation.
+Other situations may also be reviewed by the commissioner, and permission may be granted or denied.
+(See Non-Roster Rule; Section 2-4)

 scoring & bracket ranking rules (Section 4)

-1. Eight (8) team brackets will play under the new SPC Bracket Setup established at SPCXIV.
+1. Eight (8) team brackets will play under the new SPC Bracket Setup.
 (See SPC Bracket Setup)

 1. Double Elimination Style, one team will go undefeated (3-0) and advance to the finals.
 One team that that has a record of 2-1 will advance to the finals, this team will be decided on by using tie breakers.